cold-storage/safe-json-log/README.md

 # Safe JSON Log

 Safely log any object.
-Won't throw error on circular refernce.
+Like `JSON.stringify()`, but won't error on circular refernce.

-Would be awesome if it nicely logged out `Error` objects, but until then use `serialize-error`.
+Would be awesome if it nicely logged `Error` objects.
+Until then use `serialize-error`.

 Install